 As an ornamental, this variety is usually grown in rock gardens, cactus and succulent gardens; generally smaller when grown in containers; rarely flowers, grown for foliage; makes a dramatic accent planting

 Parry's Agave features bold spikes of yellow cup-shaped flowers rising above the foliage in mid summer.
-It has bluish-green foliage.
+It has bluish-green evergreen foliage.
 The succulent sword-like leaves remain bluish-green throughout the winter.
-The fruit is not ornamentally significant.

 Parry's Agave is a multi-stemmed evergreen shrub with a more or less rounded form.
 Its strikingly bold and coarse texture can be very effective in a balanced landscape composition.

 This shrub will require occasional maintenance and upkeep, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Parry's Agave is recommended for the following landscape applications;

 - General Garden Use

 Parry's Agave will grow to be about 24 inches tall at maturity extending to 6 feet tall with the flowers, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.